Homemade Healthified Turkey Sloppy Joes

 - gluten-free steak seasoning and onion powder

 - Wholesome Sweet organic light brown sugar

-- organic red bell peppers other ingredients when possible
+- organic red bell peppers

 - organic tomato sauce and tomato paste from a jar (canned tomatoes can be problematic because BPA in the lining leaches into the acidic tomato sauces)

 We also used the new Schär sandwich rolls and ate them as open-faced sandwiches.
 So good!

 Because the sloppy joes are on the sweet side, it is fun to serve them with something a little on the salty side, like homemade kale chips!

 We’ve also been making our own kale chips to have with the sloppy joes, too.
 It’s so easy to make them at home.
 Yum!

 What do you need to make homemade kale chips?

 1 – 2 tbsp olive oil (or a generous pour)